GavinJoyce/gavinjoyce.com/_posts/2013-10-16-building-a-tag-editor-ember-component.md

 ###tl;dr: Ember.js components are amazing

-For the past while, I've been helping a client build an <a href="http://songspace.com/">ambitious web application</a> with Ember.js.
-This is the fifth significant Ember application that I've worked on, and I'm often still amazed at how well Ember deals with complexity.
+For the past while I've been helping <a href="http://songspace.com/">songspace.com</a> build an ambitious web application with <a href="http://emberjs.com/">Ember.js</a>.
+This is the fifth significant Ember application that I've worked on, and I'm often still amazed at just how well Ember deals with complexity.

 ---